loighic/loighic.github.io/_pages/macro/pt2/gdp_1.md

 > **Gross domestic product**: The market value of all final goods and services produced within a country in a given period.

 Measuring GDP involves counting the production of millions of different goods and services---smart phones, cars, computers, software, steel, heart surgeries, bananas, college educations, and all of the other new goods and services that a country produces in the current year---and summing them into a single dollar value.
 This task is straightforward: take the quantity of all of the final goods and services that are produced, multiply each item by the price at which it was sold, and add everything up.
-In 2020, the U.S. GDP totaled \$27.3 trillion, the largest GDP in the world.
+In 2020, the U.S. GDP totaled \$27.3 trillion, the largest in the world.

 We will proceed by examining each part of the definition of GDP---although to make the exposition clearer, we will take the parts out of order.